Health Sciences (Diagnostic Medical Ultrasound) (BHSc)

 Program options

 As a Diagnostic Medical Ultrasound student, you will have many opportunities to do hands-on clinical work.
 During the eight-week summer clinical practicum after years 1, 2 and 3, you’ll put the knowledge learned in the classroom to real-life use in the hospital setting.
-You may choose to stay in Halifax to complete the practicums, or travel to locations elsewhere in the Maritimes or across Canada. Ìý
+Students may be placed in Halifax to complete the practicums but may also have to travel to locations elsewhere in the Maritimes.

 In your 4th year, you have the option to earn a certificate in Cardiac Ultrasound, Vascular Ultrasound or Magnetic Resonance Imaging (MRI) to customize your degree and enhance your future career options.